awsdocs/amazon-efs-user-guide/doc_source/wt1-create-ec2-resources.md

       + For introductory information, see [Setting Up with Amazon EC2](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/get-set-up-for-amazon-ec2.html) in the *Amazon EC2 User Guide for Linux Instances*\.
       + For instructions to create a \.pem file, see [Create a Key Pair](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/get-set-up-for-amazon-ec2.html#create-a-key-pair) in the *Amazon EC2 User Guide for Linux Instances*\.

-   1. The AMI ID you want to launch\.
+   1. The ID of the Amazon Machine Image \(AMI\) you want to launch\.

-      The AWS CLI command you will use to launch an EC2 instance requires an AMI ID \(that you want to deploy\) as a parameter\.
+      The AWS CLI command you use to launch an EC2 instance requires an AMI ID \(that you want to deploy\) as a parameter\.
 The exercise uses the Amazon Linux HVM AMI\.
 **Note**
 You can use most general purpose Linux\-based AMIs\.
-If you use another Linux API, keep in mind that you will use yum to install NFS client on the instance and you might need to add software packages as you need them\.
+If you use another Linux API, keep in mind to use yum to install NFS client on the instance\.
+Also, you might need to add software packages as you need them\.

       For the Amazon Linux HVM AMI, you can find the latest IDs at [Amazon Linux AMI](https://aws.amazon.com/amazon-linux-ami/)\.
 You choose the ID value from the Amazon Linux AMI IDs table as follows:
       + Choose the **US West Oregon** region\.
 This walkthrough assumes you are creating all resources in the US West \(Oregon\) Region \(us\-west\-2\)\.